Aditya Nagpal

 • Business Plus: $18 per user per month

-Best For: Teams already using Google Workspace that want simple, integrated video calls.
+Best for: teams already on Google Workspace that want simple, integrated video.

-Project management tools are the central nervous system for distributed teams.
-They handle task management, project tracking, and task tracking across complex projects, and give everyone visibility into project progress without status meetings.
-The right project management platform keeps multiple team members aligned on priorities, deadlines, and ownership.
+Project management tools are the central nervous system of a distributed team.
+They handle tasks, tracking and ownership across complex work, and they give everyone visibility into progress without a status meeting.
+The right platform keeps people aligned on priorities, deadlines and who owns what.

-Asana is a project management tool built for cross-functional work.
-Tasks, subtasks, timelines, and workload views in one place, with enough flexibility to handle marketing campaigns, product launches, and operations rollouts in the same workspace.
+Asana is a project management tool built for cross-functional work: tasks, subtasks, timelines and workload views in one place, flexible enough to run marketing, product and operations in the same workspace.

 • Tasks and subtasks with assignees and due dates

-• Multiple views: List, Board, Timeline, Calendar, Gantt
+• List, Board, Timeline, Calendar and Gantt views

 • Forms and Rules for intake and automation